rtuin/mcp-mermaid-validator/README.md

 1. **MCP Integration**: The project uses the Model Context Protocol to standardize the interface for AI tools, allowing seamless integration with compatible clients.

+2. **PNG Output Format**: The implementation uses PNG as the default output format to ensure better compatibility with most MCP clients, particularly Cursor, which doesn't support SVG.

-2. **Child Process Approach**: The implementation uses Node.js child processes to interact with the Mermaid CLI, which provides:
+3. **Child Process Approach**: The implementation uses Node.js child processes to interact with the Mermaid CLI, which provides:
    - Isolation between the main application and the rendering process
    - Ability to capture detailed error information
    - Proper handling of the rendering pipeline

-3. **Error Handling Strategy**: The implementation uses a nested try-catch structure to:
+4. **Error Handling Strategy**: The implementation uses a nested try-catch structure to:
    - Distinguish between validation errors (invalid diagram syntax) and system errors
    - Provide detailed error information to help users fix their diagrams
    - Ensure the service remains stable even when processing invalid input

-4. **Simple Project Structure**: The project uses a straightforward TypeScript project structure for:
+5. **Simple Project Structure**: The project uses a straightforward TypeScript project structure for:
    - Easy maintenance and understanding
    - Direct dependency management
    - Simplified build process